-Whether you are an adult or a child, I recommend the Alfred’s books.
-I’ve been using them to learn with for over 20 years and have never looked back.
+Whether you are an adult or a child, I recommend Alfred’s books.
+I’ve been using them to learn from for over 20 years and have never looked back.

 More Piano Music I’m Currently Practicing

 While this isn’t a comprehensive list by any means, below, you’ll see some of my favorite music that I’m currently learning to play.

 Racing Against the Sunset by Philip Wesley

 Over a decade ago, I started learning this piece and actually played it quite well.
 However, I quit practicing it and am now learning it again.

 Philip Wesley is left-handed, which makes his music more difficult for right-handed players.

 Philip Wesley’s music stirs my soul.
 While I can play all of this version, I have a lot of room for improvement.
 Hand’s down, Philip Wesley is my favorite pianist.

 Over a decade ago, I drove 7 hours to watch Philip Wesley and Michelle McLaughlin play in Phoenix.